bounce-rs/bounce/README.md

 Bounce is inspired by [Redux](https://github.com/reduxjs/redux) and [Recoil](https://github.com/facebookexperimental/Recoil).

 ## Rationale

-Currently, Yew Context API and Yewdux have the following limitations:
+Yew state management solutions that are currently available all have some (or all) of the following limitations:

 - Too much boilerplate.

-   You either have to manually control whether to notify subscribers (Yewdux), or you have to manually define contexts (Context API).
+   Users either have to manually control whether to notify subscribers or have to manually define contexts.

-   I wish changes can be detected automatically by `PartialEq` or something similar and not have to define contexts manually.
+   Changes should be detected automatically by `PartialEq` and not have to define contexts manually.

 - State change notifies all.

    State changes will notify all subscribers.

-   `useSelector` hook for `Redux` will only trigger a re-render when the selected value changes.
-However, currently both the Context API and Yewdux will notify all subscribers when a change happens.
+   The `useSelector` hook for `Redux` will only trigger a re-render when the selected value changes.

-- Does not utilise contexts (Yewdux).

-   This is somewhat my personal preference.
-   I prefer easily resettable / overridable contexts over global state (Agent).
+   If we were to create a state management library, it should also only notify the relevant subscribers.

-- Needless clones (Context).
+- Needless clones.

-   Context API will produce a clone of the state to all subscribers.
+   A clone of the state will be produced for all subscribers whenever there's a change.

 ## Example